DIET AT THE HEART

-Welcome to the Diet at the Heart online tutorial which aims to refresh your knowledge related to the dietary management of dyslipidemias, and to highlight how diet and lifestyle interventions can play an important role in the prevention of cardiovascular disease (CVD).
+This online tutorial aims to refresh your knowledge related to the dietary management of dyslipidemias, and to highlight how diet and lifestyle interventions can play an important role in the prevention of cardiovascular disease (CVD).
 This tutorial was developed for general practitioners (GPs) and healthcare professionals (HCPs) in primary care practices to help leverage existing knowledge; the tool can also be a useful resource for medical students.

 Prof Lale Tokgözoglu

 Hacettepe University, Ankara Turkey.
 Past President of the European Atherosclerosis Society

 Key areas covered:

 - Strategies for management of elevated cholesterol levels recommended by ESC and EAS, focus on the impact of dietary and lifestyle changes on heart health